 Your type of industry

 Preference for either explicit or implicit design varies depending on which industry you are in.
-The financial industry, for instance, is better suited to implicit gamification, while sectors like marketing gravitate towards explicit gamification.
+The financial industry, for instance, is better suited to implicit gamification, while sectors like marketing gravitate towards explicit experiences.

 Your mission objectives